 With inflatable raft motor mounts, you are looking for 2 things:

-- ease of assembly and disassembly
+- Ease of assembly and disassembly

 Here are the inflatable rafts I would recommend for motorized use.

-Intex rafts with motor mount
+Sea Eagle SE9 with motor mount

 Intex makes several inflatable rafts that can be equipped with an outboard motor.
 The mounting system is the same for all Intex boats.